 4. Carcavelos Beach

-If you are yet to ride your first wave, catch the train in Cais do Sodré and get off at Carcavelos.
+If you're new to surfing, catch the train in Cais do Sodré and get off at Carcavelos.
 The waves at Carcavelos Beach are small enough for rookie surfers to handle, but they still put up a decent challenge for learning new skills.
 Before braving the waves on your own, book a class with Carcavelos Surf School, the first school on this beach, that now has more than 20 years of experience.

-There are plenty of seaside restaurants and cafés to enjoy here on breaks between swims or to take in views of the ocean and São Julião da Barra fort.
-Carcavelos is one of the most popular beaches in the Cascais area and one of the beaches closest to Lisbon city center by train, so summer weekends here are typically busy.
+There are plenty of seaside restaurants and cafés to enjoy here on breaks between swims or to take in views of the ocean and São Julião da Barra fort, as well as bathrooms, showers, a volleyball court and chair and umbrella rentals.
+Carcavelos is one of the most popular beaches in the Cascais area and one of the beaches closest to Lisbon city center by train; summer weekends here are typically busy.

 Local tip: Dodge the crowds by hitting the beach early in the morning or on weekdays.